numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

               PyArray_Descr *given_dtypes[nin+nout],
               PyArray_Descr *loop_dtypes[nin+nout]);

-  The function writes ``loop_dtypes`` based on the given ``given_dtypes``.
+  The function fills ``loop_dtypes`` based on the given ``given_dtypes``.
-  This typically means filling in the descriptor of the output(s).
+  This requires filling in the descriptor of the output(s).
-  Although often also the input descriptor(s) have to be found, e.g. to ensure native byte order when needed by the inner-loop.
+  Often also the input descriptor(s) have to be found, e.g. to ensure native byteorder when needed by the inner-loop.

   In most cases an ``ArrayMethod`` will have non-parametric output DTypes so that a default implementation can be provided.